 UNIVERSITY EXPERIENCE COURSES

-This course focuses on the development and application of critical thinking skills within the course and across disciplines.
-This course uses the Foundation for Critical Thinking's model to help students evaluate their own thinking process with the goal of improving it.
-Specific course content areas include library education; improving academic skills; exploration of majors and careers; use of campus technology and resources; and personal development.
+This course focuses on the development and application of critical thinking skills at the university level and across disciplines.
+This course uses the Foundation for Critical Thinking's model to help students evaluate their own thinking process with goals of improvement in all areas.
+Specific course content include library education, improving academic skills, exploration of majors and careers, use of campus technology and resources, and personal development.

-The Seminar in Peer Mentoring is an introduction to effective mentoring techniques, including an examination of mentoring theories and styles.
+The Seminar in Peer Mentoring is an introduction to effective mentoring techniques within the classroom and beyond, including an examination of mentoring theories and styles.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,